- Plesk Onyx for Linux

 Plesk database is not consistent.

-This is WordPress Toolkit bug with ID #EXTWPTOOLK-471 that will be fixed in one of the updates.
+This is WordPress Toolkit bug with ID #EXTWPTOOLK-471 that was fixed in WordPress Toolkit 2.2.0.